Pseudoexfoliation syndrome: Signs and symptoms

 PEX can become problematic when the flakes become enmeshed in a "spongy area" known as the trabecular meshwork and block its normal functioning, and may interact with degenerative changes in the Schlemm's canal and the juxtacanalicular area.
 The blockage leads to greater-than-normal elevated intraocular pressure which, in turn, can damage the optic nerve.
 The eye produces a clear fluid called the aqueous humor which subsequently drains such that there is a constant level of safe pressure within the eye, but glaucoma can result if this normal outflow of fluid is blocked.
 Glaucoma is an umbrella term indicating ailments which damage the neural cable from the eye to the brain called the optic nerve, and which can lead to a loss of vision.
 In most cases of glaucoma, typically called primary open-angle glaucoma, the outflow does not happen normally but doctors can not see what is causing the blockage; with PEX, however, the flakes are believed to be a cause of the blockage.
 PEX flakes by themselves do not directly cause glaucoma, but can cause glaucoma indirectly by blocking the outflow of aqueous humor, which leads to higher intraocular pressure, and this can cause glaucoma.
 PEX has been known to cause a weakening of structures within the eye which help hold the eye's lens in place, called lens zonules.

+The literature recognizes pseudoexfoliation syndrome as a risk factor in cataract surgery.
+A review based on 999 eyes with pseudoexfoliation reported 156 intra- or postoperative incidents.
+The identified predictive factors were a shallow anterior chamber, cataract grade, neutrophil-to-lymphocyte ratio, preoperative intraocular pressure, and symmetry of the exfoliation material.